-How To Visualize Prometheus Data with Grafana
+Prometheus Grafana Dashboard: How To Visualize Prometheus Data with Grafana

 Although Prometheus can graph data, Grafana provides a full framework for sharing dashboards, creating advanced queries and graphs, and allowing for sharing and reuse of those dashboards.

 So that you can go from this:

 Prometheus is a native data store for Grafana, so configuration is very simple.
 Grafana itself persists data about the dashboards it has saved, but no data is actually held in Grafana.
 This makes it a very lightweight and portable solution.
 So, let’s get into it!

-1) Find a suitable server for Grafana, preferably a Linux-based server, and download the appropriate distribution and unarchive it.
+First, find a suitable server for Grafana, preferably a Linux-based server, and download the appropriate distribution and unarchive it.
 The default config is good enough to get you started, so just execute the server:

 Note that to do this, we just run the grafana-server script from within the /bin directory of the Grafana release.

 You’ll see that Grafana starts up on port 3000, so make sure that port is accessible on the server and open it up in a web browser by browsing to http://[hostname]:3000.
 Login with the default credentials (username ‘admin’ and password ‘admin’) and you’ll be greeted with the initialization screen:

 We need to add a data source, which will be our Prometheus server on port 9090 by default.
 Click “Add Data Source”, select Prometheus, and add the relevant details:

 Of course, you’ll replace localhost with the hostname of your Prometheus server.
 If you need anything else, like authentication for instance, those details can be set up below:

 The default values should be fine for what we’ve worked on so far in this blog.

 That’s it!
 Grafana is now capable of querying metrics from Prometheus!

-2) Now that we have Grafana gathering metrics, let’s choose some data that we want to query.
-The easiest way to do this is to find the exact query coordinates using Prometheus, and copy them as a query into Grafana.
+Now that we have Grafana gathering metrics, let’s choose some data that we want to query.
+The easiest way to do this is to find the exact query coordinates using Prometheus, and copy them as a Prometheus query into Grafana.

 We can select one of those metrics and click Execute to find the full coordinates: